zalando-zmon/zmon-docs/docs/getting-started.rst

 **Status**           ACTIVE
 ==================== ==========================

-View dashboard
+View Dashboard
 --------------

-If the alerts condition evaluates true the alert will show up on the dashboard.
-Currently there is only one dashboard and it's configured to show all present alerts.
-To view the dashboard, select `Dashboards <https://localhost:8443/#/dashboards>`_ from the main menu and click on *Example Dashboard* from the list.
+If the alerts condition evaluates True, the alert will appear on the dashboard.
+Currently there's only one dashboard, and it's configured to show all present alerts.
+To view the dashboard, select
+`Dashboards <https://localhost:8443/#/dashboards>`_ from the main menu and click on *Example Dashboard*.

-In order to see the alert, you need to simulate the error condition.
-The alert should show up, if you modify its condition or if you modify the check-definition to return an error code.
-You can simply achieve this by setting the url in the check command to http://httpstat.us/500.
-(The number in the url represents the HTTP error code you will get.)
+To see the alert, you must simulate the error condition; try modifying its condition or the check-definition to return an error code).
+You do this, set the URL in the check command to http://httpstat.us/500.
+(The number in the URL represents the HTTP error code you will get.)

-To see the actual error code in the alert you might want to create/modify it like this:
+To see the actual error code in the alert, you might want to create/modify it like this:

 ==================== ================================
 **Name**             Website gone with status {code}
 -------------------- --------------------------------
-**Description**      website was not reachable.
+**Description**      Website was not reachable.
 -------------------- --------------------------------
 **Priority**         Priority 1 (red)
 -------------------- --------------------------------